Rachel’s double toe surgery

 CLINICAL COMMENT

 Showers are not recommended too early because of the risk of falling.
 Appropriate rails and support are best.
 You can buy temporary handles to stick on tiles or glass to act as safety grips.
 A chair that can be used under the shower also helps with foot surgery.
 A specialised jacket is better than a plastic bag.
 Plastic bags can rip and also do not have a viable waterproof seal.
-All our patients were provided with ice (cryotherapy jackets) and plastic covers.
+All our patients were provided ice (cryotherapy jackets) and plastic covers.

 Day 4